IBMStreams/samples/TextAnalysis/TextAnalyticsDemo/README.md

 + Running the application locally
 To compile and run the application, you'll need:
-- The com.ibm.streams.text toolkit in Streams 4.1
+- The com.ibm.streams.text toolkit in Streams 4.1.
 - The [version 2.5 prerelease](https://github.com/IBMStreams/streamsx.inet/releases) or greater of the com.ibm.streamsx.inet toolkit.
-Once the application is compiled and you have submitted the job, open the following URL in a browser  `http://<pe_host>:9899/textAnalytics` to view the running application.
+Once the application is compiled and you have submitted the job, open the following URL in a browser: `http://<pe_host>:9899/textAnalytics` to view the running application.